 Dr. Tieu: I’m currently Head of the Laboratory of Infectious Disease Prevention, also known as Project ACHIEVE in the community, so I’ve been involved in infectious disease epidemiology and prevention research.

 The Lab is part of the largest clinical trials program (the National Institutes of Health (NIH) /National Institute of Allergy and Infectious Diseases (NIAID)-funded HIV Vaccine Trials Network (HVTN)) devoted to the development and testing of preventive HIV vaccines worldwide.
 We use epidemiology to stay up to date on who is at risk for HIV and why.
 We design and test innovative prevention strategies to increase HIV testing and pre-exposure prophylaxis (PrEP) uptake and reduce risk.
 We also conduct community engagement to support our research studies.

 We’re also now part of the clinical trials program devoted to the development and testing of SARS-CoV-2 vaccines.
 In collaboration with the NIH/NIAID-funded COVID-19 Prevention Trials Network (CoVPN), our research involves implementation of multiple Phase 3 SARS-CoV-2 clinical research trials to test the safety, tolerability, and efficacy of vaccines to prevent COVID-19.

-I’ve been involved in a variety of other projects, too — those are all listed here.
+I’ve been involved in a variety of other projects, too.

 Q: Let’s talk about Project ACHIEVE’s work on HIV prevention and treatment.
 Where does this research currently stand?
 Are there any recent milestones you and your team have reached that you’d like people to know about?